CMS Consensus-Based Entity Endorsement and Maintenance (Under Revision)

 More Information for CMS Measure Developers

 CMS measure developers can find more information about measure maintenance reviews in the Blueprint Contractual Guidance and Considerations found on the Measure & Instrument Development and Support (MIDS) Library.
-The MIDS library is a password-protected website restricted to CMS and CMS MIDS contractors.
+The MIDS library is a protected website restricted to CMS and CMS MIDS contractors.
+You must have an invitation to view the MIDS Library.